timothybrown/BSEC-Conduit/readme.md

 - `git clone https://github.com/timothybrown/BSEC-Conduit.git /opt/bsec` Clone the repo into our new directory.
 - `cd /opt/bsec` Change into the directory.
 - `sudo python3 install.py` Run the installer.
-- `nano BSEC-Conduit` Edit the config section at the top of the file.
+- `nano bsec-conduit.ini` Edit the config section at the top of the file.
 Use `CTRL-X` to save.
-- `sudo systemctl start BSEC-Conduit.service; journalctl -f -u BSEC-Conduit.service` Start the program and open the log file.
+- `sudo systemctl start bsec-conduit.service; journalctl -f -u bsec-conduit.service` Start the program and open the log file.

 ## Version History
 - v0.1.0: 2018.08.01